Merus N.V.: Merus Provides 2023 Outlook

 Enrollment continues in the phase 1/2 eNRGy trial to assess the safety and anti-tumor activity of Zeno monotherapy in NRG1+ cancer.
 As of year-end, over 150 patients have been treated in the eNRGy trial and Early Access Program (EAP).

-Merus plans to provide a clinical update on Zeno in NRG1+ cancer at a major medical conference in 2023.
+Merus plans to provide an update on the potential registrational path and timeline in NRG1+ cancer in the first half of 2023 and a clinical update on Zeno in NRG1+ cancer at a major medical conference in 2023.

 Details of the eNRGy trial can be found at www.ClinicalTrials.govand Merus' trial website at www.nrg1.com,or by calling 1-833-NRG-1234.

-Further, Merus has initiated a cohort evaluating Zeno monotherapy in CRPC, and plans to initiate a cohort exploring the combination of Zeno with afatinib for patients with NRG1+ non-small cell lung cancer (NSCLC).
+Further, Merus has initiated a cohort evaluating Zeno in addition to Enzalutamide or Abiraterone acetate in CRPC, and plans to initiate a cohort exploring the combination of Zeno with afatinib for patients with NRG1+ non-small cell lung cancer (NSCLC).
 The Company is also continuing to explore the ways in which targeting both HER2 and HER3 with Zeno has potential for the treatment of other cancers.

 Petosemtamab (MCLA-158: Lgr5 x EGFR Biclonics®): Solid Tumors